 - A Disney guest and his parents filed a lawsuit against Walt Disney World to recover for injuries sustained when a stampede occurred while the guests were on a Disney-operated horseback ride.
 The child and his parents went on the trail ride after the child’s parents signed release forms.
 The family had been told by the employees that it would be a walking ride and the employees never discussed the possible dangers involved.
 During the ride, the horse being ridden by the party’s seven-year-old son stampeded and the child fell from the horse, suffering severe injuries.
 The court found that the release form did not bar recovery for the injuries sustained because the form did not include any express statement barring recovery for injuries resulting from an employee’s negligence.
 It cannot be said that, as a matter of law, a nine-year-old child could realize and appreciate the risk of a stampede if he was participating in a walking trail ride.
 The court ultimately found that in this case, there was sufficient evidence for a jury to conclude that the injury was caused by the negligence of the Walt Disney World employee and therefore summary judgment was reversed for further proceedings. – See: O’Connell v.
 Walt Disney World Co. – 413 So.2d 444

-Do You Have a Question?
+Need Help or Have Questions?
 Contact Us Today.

-As a Board-Certified Civil Trial Expert for over 39 years, Alan Sackrin has extensive experience dealing with negligence claims against Disney.
+As a Board-Certified Civil Trial Expert for over 40+ years, Alan Sackrin has extensive experience dealing with negligence claims against Disney.
 He offers a free initial consultation (over the phone or in-person) to answer your questions.
-When you’re ready to speak with a civil trial expert about your case, contact Alan today or give him a call at 945-458-8655.
+When you’re ready to speak with an attorney that has spent years evaluating accident facts, applying the law, and effectively asking juries to render a favorable verdict about your case, contact Alan by email or give him a call at 945-458-8655.

 To learn more about Alan and his qualifications, see his about me page.